|

 the constraints (and therefore also the role of the non-constraints).
 Once again, the 5 focusing steps for determining the

-step 1, but do not allow inertia to cause a system constraint.
+system constraint.
 In other words; Don’t Stop Improving.
 In all of the logistical applications of Theory of

 Constraints we have used these same 5 focusing steps as a scheme or a road